mathesar-foundation/mathesar-wiki/design/specs/listing-views.md

 ### Schema Details Page

-The schema details page will be shown when a schema is open and notables are selected.
+The schema details page will be shown if a schema is open and there aren't any tables selected.
 It will contain the schema's name, the total number of tables and views, and additional sections that we can use to present the user with relevant information or links.
-Examples of content that could go into this section are:

-- Recently opened views or tables
+The detail page should also show a list of recently opened views or tables.

+In the future additional content could be considered for this section, such as:

 - Activity summary for recent events
 - Getting started options for common actions